ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/network-interaction.md

 ## Resource path parameters

-The resource paths can also be parameterized such that instead of having fixed, static paths, they can be dynamically assigned during the service invocation.
+The resource paths can also be parameterized such that instead of having fixed, static paths, they can be dynamically assigned during the resource access.

 ```ballerina
 // GET /demo/greeting/James would return "Hello, James"